Mental Health in Motherhood: Our Stories

 Depression, Anxiety, and Other Struggles

 One in five adults in the United States experience mental illness in a given year.
 Women are 70% more likely than men to experience depression.
 These numbers deserve our attention.
 Mothers who feel like something isn’t quite right may put off getting treatment for lots of reasons.
 Maybe you’re in denial.
 Maybe you’re busy.
 Maybe you feel ashamed that you can’t “handle it.”
 Maybe you just don’t know what to do.
 Remember that your health matters.
-Here’s how a few women waded through the process of coming to terms with mental illness.
+Here’s how a few women waded through the process of coming to terms with mental illness, and a few things that helped them with their mental health in motherhood.

 Back to top